 Dramatic Northern Laos Bike Tour

-A wholesome tour that connects the two most visited cities in Laos through an array of mountain landscapes.
-Northern Laos is home to mountains covered with lush tropical forests, river valleys and hill-tribe cultures.
-The rolling terrain combined with gradual climbs from low-lying riverside valleys are just perfect – a cyclist’s delight.
+A wholesome tour that connects the two most visited cities, Luang Prabang and Vientiene in Laos through an array of mountain landscapes.
+Northern Laos is home to mountains covered with lush tropical forests, river valleys, and hill-tribe cultures.
+The rolling terrain combined with gradual climbs from low-lying riverside valleys is just perfect – a cyclist’s delight.
 Here we get to ride along the three beautiful rivers viz.
-Mekong, Nam Ou and Nam Pak.
+Mekong, Nam Ou, and Nam Pak.
 When you want to take a break, switch from your bike’s saddle to a seat on a slow boat.
 This is an excellent way to see and experience life along the rivers of Laos.
 The rivers are the lifelines here and you can soak up the beautiful vistas of this intriguing country, at a leisurely pace and meet its people too, only on the slow boats.

 Luang Prabang | 13:00hrs